How much should we care about what others know? Jump signals in optimal investment under relative performance concerns: Introduction

-None of these works, however, considers the interplay of asymmetric information about market jumps in the context of relative utility maximization.
-Indeed, there is not much literature treating jumps as both part of the common and idiosyncratic noise.
-Concerning this, \cite{BH24} considers a new type of mean-field portfolio games which exhibits both idiosyncratic and common noise components in terms of jumps through integer-valued random measures.
-The authors in \cite{BH24} characterize equilibria for mean-field portfolio games of both optimal investment and hedging under relative performance concerns with respect to exponential (CARA) utility preferences by solutions to suitable McKean-Vlasov FBSDEs with jumps, for which they show existence and uniqueness.
+None of these works, however, considers in detail the interplay between \emph{asymmetric, short-lived information about market jumps} and relative utility maximization.
+There is relatively little literature treating jumps as both part of common and idiosyncratic noise.
+In this direction, \cite{BH24} considers a mean-field portfolio game with idiosyncratic and common jump components modeled via integer-valued random measures; they characterize equilibria for exponential (CARA) utility via McKean--Vlasov FBSDEs with jumps and show existence and uniqueness.

-We take a different path and consider the Poisson random measure to place at common jump times both idiosyncratic and common jump marks.
-These jump marks account both for jumps in the stock prices and for idiosyncratic signals which may transport (imperfect) information about the price jumps.
-In particular, our investors can be viewed as `small insiders' who do not affect the price and for whom any possible information advantage on imminent price shocks is short-lived.
-In fact, it is this short-term information advantage which affords us a lot of mathematical tractability as it precludes highly complex strategic considerations such as concern about information leakage (What do my actions betray about my private knowledge?) or bluffing (Is my counterpart really thinking what I expect her to?) which make other games with private information flows so difficult to analyze.
+We take a different path and use a Poisson random measure to place, at common jump times, both idiosyncratic and common jump marks.
+These jump marks account both for jumps in stock prices and for idiosyncratic signals which may carry imperfect information about the price jumps.
+In particular, our investors can be viewed as `small insiders' who do not affect prices and for whom any information advantage on imminent price shocks is short-lived.
+It is precisely this short-lived, instantaneous nature of the information advantage that makes the model tractable: because signals are revealed and acted on at the same moment as the price jump, strategic complications such as information leakage (what do my trades reveal about my private signal?) or bluffing (strategically misleading other players) are irrelevant as they would not give our investors an edge.

+Finally, the heterogeneity in signals allows us in our numerical illustration to consider agents with different signal frequencies and signal qualities.
+So, when receiving signals, the agents will muse not only about what the signal means for the ultra-short-term price development, but also about how many of their peers have also received signals and what these entail for their investment choices.
+Under relative performance concerns, these considerations are reflected in their decision policies and allow us to answer the question \textit{How much should we care about what others know?}

-The remainder of this paper is organized as follows: Section \ref{sec:multi_agent_game} first introduces the multi-agent game, discusses then the best-response problem and concludes with proving existence of Nash equilibria.
-Section~\ref{sec:mean_field_game} shows how to follow this approach in a mean field setting.
-Finally, Section \ref{sec:numerics} illustrates numerical experiments and addresses some financial-economic questions.
+The remainder of this paper is organized as follows.
+Section \ref{sec:multi_agent_game} introduces the multi-agent game, analyzes the single-agent best-response problem and proves existence of Nash equilibria.
+Section \ref{sec:mean_field_game} develops the mean field formulation and proves existence of mean field equilibria.
+Section \ref{sec:numerics} presents numerical experiments and discusses economic implications.